What Symptoms Are Associated with Camp Lejeune Water?

 If you have been diagnosed with a related health condition following exposure to Camp Lejeune water, you may be eligible to file a lawsuit for compensation.
 In August 2022, the President signed the Honoring Our PACT Act of 2022 into law, which included the Camp Lejeune Justice Act.
-This law allows people harmed by contaminated water at Camp Lejeune to file a lawsuit against the federal government.
+This law allows people harmed by this contaminated water to file a Camp Lejeune lawsuit against the federal government.

 In order to qualify you must meet certain criteria.
 For example, you must have lived at Camp Lejeune between August 1, 1953, and December 31, 1987, and have been diagnosed with a related condition to be eligible.
 Additionally, according to the proposed bill, you must have been exposed for 30 cumulative days to file a claim.

 VA benefits for Camp Lejeune veterans include disability compensation and health care through the VA, which became available through the Caring for Camp Lejeune Families Act of 2012.

 Consumernotice.org adheres to the highest ethical standards for content production and references only credible sources of information, including government reports, interviews with experts, highly regarded nonprofit organizations, peer-reviewed journals, court records and academic organizations.
 You can learn more about our dedication to relevance, accuracy and transparency by reading our editorial policy.

 - White House.
 (2022, August 10).
 FACT SHEET: President Biden Signs the PACT Act and Delivers on His Promise to America’s Veterans.
 Retrieved from https://www.whitehouse.gov/briefing-room/statements-releases/2022/08/10/fact-sheet-president-biden-signs-the-pact-act-and-delivers-on-his-promise-to-americas-veterans/